MdevriesPhys/nvratemodel/README.md

 # nvratemodel
-Numerical rate models to simulate the photo-physics of the Nitrogen-Vacancy (NV) center in diamond.
+Updated fork of numerical rate models to simulate the photophysics of the negatively-charged nitrogen-vacancy (NV<sup>-</sup>) centre in diamond.

 What is this?
 --------------
+Fork of https://https://github.com/sernstETH/nvratemodel with numpy's depreciated ``` np.float_ ``` function being replaced with ```np.float64```.

 What this library can do:
-- For the first time, it is possible to simulate the NV center photo-physics over the commonly covered range of temperature (cryogenic to room temperature), strain/el. field, and magnetic field.
-For this, use the ```MEmodel``` (see below).
-The theory and details behind this model are provided in https://arxiv.org/abs/2304.02521 (compact) and https://doi.org/10.3929/ethz-b-000674178 (extended).
-- Simulate at high computational speed the NV center photo-physics at elevated temperature (e.g. room temperature).
-For this, use the ```HighTmodel``` (see below), which is a commonly used classical rate model.
-Even though this model is very common, the accessibility of simulating e.g. contrast or SNR vs. key parameters with just a few lines of code, as well as the inclusion of the "temperature reduction factor" (```highT_trf```) (see below), also make this part of the library a useful tool.
+- Everything the original library can do, but with numpy 2 compatablity.
+Go give the [original repo](https://github.com/sernstETH/nvratemodel) some love, and read their [paper](https://arxiv.org/abs/2304.02521) and [thesis](https://www.research-collection.ethz.ch/handle/20.500.11850/674178).
+Specifically:
+  - Simulate NV<sup>-</sup> photophysics over commonly used temperatures (cryo to room temperatures), strain & electric fields, and magnetic fields.
+  - Simulate at high computational speed the NV<sup>-</sup> centre photophysics at elevated temperature (e.g. room temperature).

-What this library cannot do (at this point):
+What this library can't do (but hopefully will be made to do later):
-- Simulate quantum gates on the spin other than instantaneous pi-pulses.
-- Simulate non-classical optical processes (more see ```spinCoherentOptics``` below).
+- Simulate non-classical optical processes (spin coherence, etc)
-- Include the hyperfine structure in the simulation.
+- Simulate hyperfine structure
-- Include the effects of strain/el. field on the ground state, and the effect of its on-axis components in general.
+- Include the effects of strain/electic field on the ground state, and the effect of its on-axis components in general.

 Installation
 -------------